 - Couscous – instead try: buckwheat, polenta, millet, sorghum

 - Flour Tortillas – instead try: corn tortillas

-- Pasta – instead try: gluten free pasta, rice or pasta made from quinoa
+- Pasta – instead try: gluten-free pasta, rice or pasta made from quinoa or rice

 - Beer – opt for wine or clear alcohols instead.
 Yes there are gluten-free beers, but beer should be avoided in general for anyone with digestive or inflammatory conditions.